 (1).
 The Committee shall make recommendations to the Executive Board regarding the date and location of the annual convention.

 (2).
-The Committee shall appoint, with Executive Board approval, the Annual Convention Chair.
+The Committee shall appoint, with Executive Board approval, the (City and/or Year) Convention Coordinator.

 (3).
 The Committee shall oversee and assist, as needed, in any phase of the annual convention.

 (4).
 In the event of an emergency, the Committee members have the expertise and shall be prepared to assume any function or total leadership of a convention.

 (5).
 The Committee shall be custodian of all tangible properties of ABA.

 A. The President, with Executive Board approval, shall appoint three members to the Nominating Committee.
 The committee members shall select the Chair.
 The Immediate Past President shall be an ex-officio member with no vote.

 B. The Nominating Committee shall prepare a slate of nominees for Officers and Member-at-Large to be presented for election.
 A written statement of acceptance must be obtained from each nominee.

 C. The slate for election shall be published in the March-April issue of The Bell Tower.

 D. The Chair of the Nominating Committee shall present the slate at the annual convention.